Teaching Divisibility Rules

-However, I think understanding and using them in middle school helps students develop number sense and number fluency.
+I think understanding and using divisibility rules in middle school helps students develop number sense and number fluency.

 Any reference sheet is helpful so that when you ask a divisibility question, students can grab it (or look at it on a wall) to quickly refresh their memories, if needed.

-There are several math concepts where students can apply the divisibility rules:
+There are several math concepts where applying divisibility rules will help students:

-2) Prime factorization.
-When determining the prime factorization of a number like 51, 57 or 87, using the divisibility rules can be very helpful!
+- When determining the prime factorization of a number like 51, 57 or 87, using the divisibility rules can be very helpful.

-As I mentioned, I think divisibility rules are learned and retained most effectively when they are introduced and then referred to on a regular basis.
+As I mentioned above, I think divisibility rules are learned and retained most effectively when they are introduced and then referred to on a regular basis.

 These methods are similar because they both incorporate coloring, doodling, and visual memory triggers.
 I also love these because they:

-2) Are year-long resources students can keep in their interactive notebooks.
+- Are those year-long resources students can keep in their interactive notebooks.

 2: if a number ends in a 0, 2, 4, 6, 8, it is divisible by 2